-To ensure all their clients receive the level of care needed to make the most of their hearing aids (and that’s required by law),
+To ensure all its clients receive the level of care needed to make the most of its hearing aids, Lively sells a bundle deal that includes

-- The hearing aids.
+- The hearing aids

 The hearing exam

 The hearing exam that Lively provides is impressive, even at first glance.
 This fully online test takes just ten minutes and includes a tone test and a short survey.
 You also have the option to upload an audiogram instead of the tone test, if you have one.
 For the tone test, use a laptop or smartphone.

 Lively’s hearing aids

-- An option for tinnitus relief using white noise that distracts from ringing in the ears.
+- An option for tinnitus relief using white noise that distracts from ringing in the ears

-- Streaming capabilities for phone calls and music.
+- Streaming capabilities for phone calls and music

-- Anti-theft features (which work via the smartphone app).
+- Anti-theft features (which work via the smartphone app)

 Remote audiology care